hms-dbmi/gehlenborglab-website/_news/2024-10-11-VIS-presentations.md

 - On Tuesday, Devin Lange is presenting a full paper that has been selected as one of the Best Full Papers.

-- On Wesnesday, we will be presenting two full papers by Sehi L'Yi and Eric Mörth, as well as one short paper by Mark Keller.
+- On Wesnesday, we will be presenting two full papers by Sehi L'Yi, whose paper was awarded with an Honorable Mention, and Eric Mörth.
+Mark Keller will also be presenting a short paper.

 - On Thursday, we will be presenting two more full papers by by Trevor Manz and Astrid Van Den Brandt.